mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 - If the response is successful (includes "ok:1") and includes the OP_MSG moreToCome flag, then the client begins reading the next response.
-- If the response is successful (includes "ok:1") and does not include the OP_MSG moreToCome flag, then the client initiates a new awaitable isMaster with the topologyVersion field from the previous response.
+- If the response is successful (includes "ok:1") and does not include the OP_MSG moreToCome flag, then the client initiates a new awaitable hello or legacy hello with the topologyVersion field from the previous response.

 Socket timeout
 ``````````````

 Clients MUST use connectTimeoutMS as the timeout for the connection handshake.
 When connectTimeoutMS=0, the timeout is unlimited and MUST remain unlimited
-for awaitable isMaster replies.
-Otherwise, connectTimeoutMS is non-zero and
+for awaitable hello and legacy hello replies.
+Otherwise, connectTimeoutMS is
-clients MUST use connectTimeoutMS + heartbeatFrequencyMS as the timeout for
+non-zero and clients MUST use connectTimeoutMS + heartbeatFrequencyMS as the
-awaitable isMaster replies.
+timeout for awaitable hello and legacy hello replies.

 Measuring RTT
 `````````````

-When using the streaming protocol, clients MUST issue an isMaster command to each server to measure RTT every heartbeatFrequencyMS.
+When using the streaming protocol, clients MUST issue a hello or legacy hello command to each server to measure RTT every heartbeatFrequencyMS.
 The RTT command MUST be run on a dedicated connection to each server.
-For consistency, clients MAY use dedicated connections to measure RTT for all servers, even those that do not support awaitable isMaster.
+For consistency, clients MAY use dedicated connections to measure RTT for all servers, even those that do not support awaitable hello or legacy hello.
 (See `Monitors MUST use a dedicated connection for RTT commands`_.)

-Clients MUST update the RTT from the isMaster duration of the initial connection handshake.
-Clients MUST NOT update RTT based on streaming isMaster responses.
+Clients MUST update the RTT from the hello or legacy hello duration of the initial connection handshake.
+Clients MUST NOT update RTT based on streaming hello or legacy hello responses.

-Clients MUST ignore the response to the isMaster command when measuring RTT.
+Clients MUST ignore the response to the hello or legacy hello command when measuring RTT.
-Errors encountered when running a isMaster command MUST NOT update the topology.
+Errors encountered when running a hello or legacy hello command MUST NOT update the topology.
 (See `Why don't clients mark a server unknown when an RTT command fails?`_)

-When constructing a ServerDescription from a streaming isMaster response, clients MUST use the current roundTripTime from the RTT task.
+When constructing a ServerDescription from a streaming hello or legacy hello response, clients MUST use the current roundTripTime from the RTT task.

 See the pseudocode in the `RTT thread`_ section for an example implementation.